NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 - Cash available for distribution, or CAFD, of $21-26 million.

-At the midpoint of the annual EBITDA estimate ($48 million), and considering the assumption of debt, I put the deal at an estimated ~10x EBITDA multiple.
-That is very attractive considering financing was primarily equity, the stability of the long-term PPAs, and the resulting increase in the estimated debt capacity (to between $375 to $475 million).
+At the midpoint of the annual EBITDA estimate ($48 million) and considering the assumption of debt, I put the deal at an estimated ~10x EBITDA multiple.
+That is very attractive considering financing was primarily equity, the stability of the long-term PPAs, and the resulting increase in the estimated debt capacity (to between $375 and $475 million).
 The increase in debt capacity led directly to the next deal: Golden West.

 Source: El Paso County, Colorado

-In the Q1 EPS report, NEP announced it was buying the 250 MW Golden West Wind Energy Center from NEER for $238 million plus the assumption of ~$184 million in liabilities related to tax equity financing.
+In the Q1 EPS report, NEP announced it was buying the 250 MW Golden West Wind Energy Center from NEER for $238 million, plus the assumption of ~$184 million in liabilities related to tax equity financing.
 The transaction will be funded entirely through existing debt capacity and will be accretive to LP unit-holders.
-The acquisition is expected to contribute adjusted EBITDA of $53-$63 million and CAFD of approximately $22-$27 million, each on an annual run-rate basis as of year-end 2016.
+The acquisition is expected to contribute adjusted EBITDA of $53-63 million and CAFD of approximately $22-27 million, each on an annual run-rate basis as of year-end 2016.

 I value the deal at a 7.3x EBITDA multiple and a cash return of slightly more than 10%.
 That compares quite favorable to HoldCo debt of an estimated 4-5% to finance the deal.
 These are very favorable drop-down metrics in consideration that the Golden West Wind Energy Center is relatively new facility (October 2015) and sells 100% of its output under a 25-year PPA.
 The newness of the operation means relatively lower maintenance costs over the next few years.